core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Furthermore, A can additionally store in its own Recipient Context associated to B the Pairwise Key to use for incoming traffic from B. That is, this Pairwise Key is derived as defined in {{sec-derivation-pairwise}}, with A acting as recipient and B acting as sender.

 # The COSE Object # {#sec-cose-object}

 Building on Section 5 of {{RFC8613}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
 OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
-For the signature mode of Group OSCORE the following modifications apply.
+For the group mode of Group OSCORE, the following modifications apply.

 ## Counter Signature # {#sec-cose-object-unprotected-field}